No-deal Brexit equals food, fuel and drug shortages, says leaked report | DW | 18.08.2019

 A no-deal Brexit would jam British and European ports, leading to shortages in food, medicine and fuel, the latest United Kingdom government report suggested on Sunday.

-Leaked to the Sunday Times, the forecast, which was commissioned for Prime Minister Boris Johnson and his Cabinet, warned that from November 1, 85% of lorries using the main crossings between England and France "may not be ready" for French customs.
+Leaked to the Sunday Times, the forecast, which was commissioned for Prime Minister Boris Johnson and his Cabinet, warned that 85% of lorries using the main crossings between England and France "may not be ready" for French customs.

 The report, codenamed Operation Yellowhammer, warned that disruption at ports could last for three months, prompting a decrease in the fresh food supply.
 It says this could potentially lead to panic buying.